Who Qualifies for the Trump Gold Card Visa? Requirements Explained

 Source of Funds Documentation

-Primary Documentation:
+Primary Financial Documentation:

 • Business registration documents and financial statements